 2. Sushi is fortified with important trace minerals

 While you don’t need to consume huge doses of trace minerals, it’s still crucial to get enough of it regularly.
 Depending on how much trace minerals you consume each day, they can either improve or ruin your overall health.

-The seaweed in sushi contains large amounts of minerals, such as iodine, magnesium and copper.
-Eating it in moderation helps to boost your energy levels, improve your mood, prevent heart disease and keep your digestive system healthy.
+The seaweed in sushi contains large amounts of minerals, such as iodine, magnesium, and copper.
+Eating it in moderation helps boost your energy levels, improve your mood, prevent heart disease and keep your digestive system healthy.

 3. It contains powerful antioxidants

 Sushi rolls made with vegetables contain powerful antioxidants that fight free radicals and keep you feeling and looking healthy and young.
-Moreover, antioxidants help to ward off a great number of serious diseases, including heart disease and cancer.
+Moreover, antioxidants help ward off many serious diseases, including heart disease and cancer.